As of the Summer of 2018, the graduation requirements changed from the Masters Project to the professional portfolio and portfolio defense.

 - The portfolio assists with the professional job search process.
 A completed portfolio demonstrates proficiency and mastery and can be used as an employment tool.

 These purposes reflect the development of a student's portfolio as a process.
 Program requirements focus elements of the portfolio into a coherent process that: (1) facilitates students' intentional shaping of their learning, (2) provides for regular faculty feedback, (3) serves as "points of evaluation" throughout the program, and (4) provides a format for presentation of professional knowledge, skills, and attitudes.
-Please refer to the Professional Portfolio Manual.
+Please refer to our assessment page for more information.